 The Data Protection Act (DPA) is a United Kingdom Act of Parliament which was passed in 1988.
 It was developed to control how personal or customer information is used by organisations or government bodies.
 It protects people and lays down rules about how data about people can be used.

 The DPA also applies to information or data stored on a computer or an organised paper filing system about living people.
 Organisations that do not adhere to the rules set out by DPA risk prosecution by the Information Commissioner’s Office (ICO) where fines can reach up to £500,000 and even imprisonment.

-The Data Protection Act is due to be replaced in May 2018 by the upcoming General Data Protection Regulations (GDPR).
+The Data Protection Act was replaced in May 2018 by the General Data Protection Regulations (GDPR).

 The Data Protection Act is important because it provides guidance and best practice rules for organisations and the government to follow on how to use personal data including: